rubenroo/Chatbot-versie-4/README.md

 The chatbot demonstrates the techniques mentioned above.
 The following questions are possible:

 - You can introduce yourself (Hi, my name is...)
-- You can ask for the bot's name (What is your name?)
+- You can ask for the bot's name (What is your name ?)
-- Ask how he is doing (How are you?)
+- Ask how he is doing (How are you ?)
 - You can say that you are fine (I am fine)
 - End the converstation (Quit)